nrwl/nx/packages/storybook/docs/configuration-generator-examples.md

 - Whether you want to `configureCypress`.
 If you choose `yes`, a Cypress e2e app will be created (or configured) to run against the project's Storybook instance.
 - Whether you want to `configureTestRunner`.
 If you choose `yes`, a `test-storybook` target will be generated in your project's `project.json`, with a command to invoke the [Storybook `test-runner`](https://storybook.js.org/docs/react/writing-tests/test-runner).

-You must provide a `name` and a `storybook7UiFramework` for the generator to work.
+You must provide a `name` and a `uiFramework` for the generator to work.

 You can read more about how this generator works, in the [Storybook package overview page](/packages/storybook#generating-storybook-configuration).